numba/numba/docs/source/extending/overloading-guide.rst

   feasible with respect to accepted types, arguments, raised exceptions and runtime (Big-O / Landau order).

+* When implementing supported argument types, bear in mind that---thanks to duck typing---NumPy does tend to accept a multitude of argument types beyond NumPy arrays such as scalar, list, tuple, set, iterator, generator etc..
+So you will need to account for that during type inference and subsequently as part of the tests.

+* A NumPy function may return a scalar, array or a data structure which matches one of its inputs - so you need to watch out for type unification problems and dispatch to appropriate implementations.

 * If you are implementing a new function, you should always update the `documentation
   <http://numba.pydata.org/numba-doc/latest/reference/numpysupported.html>`_.
   The sources can be found in `docs/source/reference/numpysupported.rst``.
 Be sure to mention any limitations that your implementation has, e.g. no support for the ``axis`` keyword.

+* When writing tests for the functionality itself, it's useful to include handling of non-finite values; arrays with different shapes and layouts;
+  complex inputs; scalar inputs; inputs with types for which support is not documented (e.g. a function which the NumPy docs say requires a float or int input might also 'work' if given a bool or complex input).

 * When writing tests for exceptions, for example, when adding tests to ``numba/tests/test_np_functions.py`` you may encounter the following error